rash92/01f-mini-framework/Readme.md

 ### State management
 If you want to use state management, call `minireact.useState` the same way you would use `useState` from regular react.
-This means creating a state variable and a state updating function, using `minireact.useState`, where what is passed in is the initialised state given.
+This means creating a state variable and a state updating function, using `minireact.useState`, where what is passed in is the initialised state given, and two things are returned, a referenced to the state variable and function to update that state variable.
+This function takes another callback function as an argument, the callback function has it's argument the current state and the return value as the new state.
+It is recommended to replace the state with a new object rather than updating it in place, so that the renderer can notice that it has changed and update the dom accordingly.

 It is of the form

     [foo, setFoo] = minireact.useState(0)

-where above variable foo is initialised to `0`.
-When you want to update foo, you should use the `setFoo` callback function, which will take in another function that has the initial state as input and the new state as the return value. for example:
+where above variable foo in this example is initialised to `0`.
+When you want to update foo, you should use the `setFoo` function.

+For example:

     setFoo(() => 5)